 A holistic approach to these topics is assured through the modular structure of the university course and connections made among the main content areas through the independent development and preparation of exercises and project work as part of the course.

 The university course consists of 7 modules:

-Next course date: currently fully booked
+Next course date: upon request

 The course has been developed for people from the automotive industry who want to expand their knowledge in the field of mechatronic systems, components and development methods.
 Based on basic knowledge of electrical engineering, computer science and data communication, the development processes of mechatronic systems in automotive engineering will be described in detail; a series of exercises and comprehensive project work will also be offered.

 Phone: +43 316 873 35220